po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/28-Stu_Mini-Project/README.md

 * The application uses CSS loaders.

-* Scripts are placed in the root directory's `package.json`.
+* Scripts are placed in the root and client directory's `package.json`.

 * `npm run start` starts both the client and server.